huanfeng/ApkInfoTool/README_en.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Acknowledgments
+- The application icon was created using [AppIcon Forge](https://github.com/zhangyu1818/appicon-forge)

 ## License